shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 - $n_\mathrm{pure}$ is the number of pure actions performed at $n$.
 - $PN$ is the pure action visit distribution.
 - $\mathrm{MIX}$ is the average of the $n_\mathrm{mixed}$ mixing distributions used so far.

+Note that the node that we backpropagate towards might live in a different ISMCTS tree (if the current tree was spawned at this point).
+In this case, the child $Q$ values must come from the original tree, while the pure/mixed action counts/distributions must come from the spawned tree.

 ### Root ACT nodes: Selection